-- Greater China Issuer: a Qualifying Issuer with its centre of gravity in Greater China. - Non-Greater China Issuer: a Qualifying Issuer that does not have its centre of gravity in Greater China. - The Exchange considers the following non-exhaustive factors when determining whether a Qualifying Issuer has its centre of gravity in Greater China: - whether the issuer is listed in Greater China; - the issuer's jurisdiction of incorporation; - the issuer's history; - where the issuer is headquartered; - the issuer's place of central management and control; - where the issuer's main business operations and assets are located; - the location of the issuer's corporate and tax registration; and - the nationality or country of residence of the issuer's management and controlling shareholder.
+A Greater China Issuer is defined as a Qualifying Issuer with its centre of gravity in Greater China.
+The Exchange will consider the following non-exhaustive factors when determining whether a Qualifying Issuer has its centre of gravity in Greater China:

+- a) whether the issuer is listed in Greater China; - b) the issuer's jurisdiction of incorporation; - c) the issuer's history; - d) where the issuer is headquartered; - e) the issuer's place of central management and control; - f) where the issuer's main business operations and assets are located; - g) the location of the issuer's corporate and tax registration; and - h) the nationality or country of residence of the issuer's management and controlling shareholder.